 *If you arrive before noon on Thursday, June 15th without a prior agreement from the 4 Peaks staff, you will be turned away and have to drive around the area.

-If you leave your spot and the venue, we can not guarantee your spot for your return and your car will be subject to being searched again.
-In addition, you may either park in the Day Parking area, or pay an additional $10 venue impact fee to go back to the campgrounds.
+If you leave your spot and the venue, we can not guarantee your original spot for your return and your car will be subject to being searched again.
+In addition, you may either park in the Day Parking area for $5, or pay an additional $15 venue impact fee to go back to the campgrounds.
 We are really trying to cut down on the vehicles coming and going due, to the impact, the neighbors and the property owners requests.
 Come for the weekend and settle in to the experience of 4 Peaks!

 All tickets are weekend passes, which INCLUDE staying overnight, but camping is not mandatory.
 Prices do not include service charges if applicable.